siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 U+V=u^2+d(U,V)+v^2.
 $$

-When the descriptor is being displayed, the same joined value may also be
+When the descriptor is being displayed, the same sum may also be
 written:

 $$